gtsueng/curate_outbreak_data/README.md

 * 16 were found to match neither curator nor algorithm well
 * 8 ignored (pdb datasets) due to the limited availability of metadata

+The table of manually inspected classifications can be found in this repository at: /results/Evalation%20of%20not-matches.xlsx

-Given the above findings, the number of expected true positives is estimated to be 452, false positives to be ~78
+Given the above findings, the number of correct classifications is estimated to be 452, incorrect classifications is estimated to be ~78

 #### The Categories
 The specific subcategories (left) are mapped to the broader category (right)